samuelmtimbo/unit/src/docs/evolution/README.md

 ## Decomposition

-Some components, such as the editor itself, have been written in TypeScript during the process of boostraping Unit.
+Some components, such as the editor itself, have been written in TypeScript during the process of bootstrapping Unit.

 Continuously abstracting away functionality from textually defined components in the form of units has many advantages: